Skip to main content

 1. Click the ellipsis alongside any column you want to configure.

-2. Choose how you want to compute your Story Points.
-In this example, we choose 'Roll up' and select that option from the drop-down menu.
+2. Choose how you want to compute your story points.
+In this example, we choose roll up and select that option from the drop-down menu.

 3. Apply roll up and sum up calculations to any numerical columns in your hierarchy view.

-9. Track progress and create estimates based on your team's schedule
+Track progress and create estimates based on your team's schedule

 Hierarchy for Jira allows you to set your team's true working hours, meaning better progress estimates and more accurate reporting.
 Here's how to set it up: